 At Northern, we make the application process for the home-schooled student easy.
 In fact, it nearly mirrors the application process for the traditionally schooled student.
 Homeschooled students must supply:

 - A high school transcript.
 This transcript can be from a home school curriculum agency, or can be parent (or instructor) generated.
 If the transcript is parent or instructor generated, we ask that it contain a notarized signature of the person responsible for the official academic record so we can accept it as an official document.
+(What is a notary public and how do I use one?)
 The transcript should list courses completed and grades earned.
 A student may apply while their final coursework is still in progress, but we must receive a “final” transcript indicating date of graduation prior to enrollment at Northern.